Kezia Warouw

-Kezia Roslin Cikita Warouw (born 18 April 1991) is an Indonesian National Narcotics Board, TV presenter, model and beauty pageant titleholder who won Puteri Indonesia 2016.
-She represented Indonesia at the Miss Universe 2016 pageant, and placed "Top 13", the second highest placement by any Indonesian representative.
-She also won "Miss Phoenix Smile" and placed as a Top 10 in Best in National Costume competition at Miss Universe 2016.
+Kezia Roslin Cikita Warouw (born 18 April 1991) is an Indonesian National Narcotics Board ambassador, TV presenter, model and beauty pageant titleholder who won Puteri Indonesia 2016.
+She represented Indonesia at the Miss Universe 2016 pageant, and earn Top 13 placement, the second highest placement by any Indonesian representative.
+She also won sponsor award "Miss Phoenix Smile" and placed as a Top 10 in Best in National Costume competition at Miss Universe 2016.
 She is the fifth Indonesian and the first Minahasan to be a Miss Universe Finalist.

 Personal life, career and education

 Kezia chosen as The Ambassador of National Narcotics Board of the Republic of Indonesia by Budi Waseso on 16 May 2016.

 Kezia was born and grew up in North Sulawesi, with a Minahasan tribe descent.
 She started in a contest as Noni North Sulawesi and Puteri Indonesia North Sulawesi 2016.
 She graduated from the Esa Unggul University with a degree in engineering informatics.
 Kezia worked as a bank officer.
 She also made her own android application in order to promote eco-tourism in Indonesia.
 On 16 May 2016, Kezia was chosen as The Ambassador of National Narcotics Board of the Republic of Indonesia by head of National Narcotics Board of the Republic of Indonesia, Budi Waseso.

 On 2 September 2018, Kezia Warouw married Indonesian National Police Officer Christian Rante Padang, to whom she had been engaged since 1 September 2017.
 On 24 November 2020, she gave birth to a daughter, Kylie Dyke Rantepadang in Manado, North Sulawesi.